1. There are no relatives of the deceased who are able to protect the property; or

 (Added to NRS by 1983, 1597; A 1991, 197; 1999, 918; 2009, 2269)

 Referral Forms can be submitted to the Public Administrator's Office by fax or email as noted on the top of the Referral Forms.
 Referrals are reviewed, assets and debts evaluated, and a determination made whether action on the part of the Public Administrator's Office is warranted.
-Please note that the Public Administrator's Office is not obligated to take action based solely upon receiving a referral.
+Please note that referrals to the Public Administrator's Office are not automatically approved.
+Referrals must be reviewed and investigated before acceptance.